vlang/v/vlib/x/templating/dtm/README.md

 ## The PlaceHolders System

-### On the user's side code :
+### On The User's Side Code :

 The placeholder system allows for the insertion of dynamic content into your template.
-As of the current state of the module, it accepts the following primitive types:
+As of the current state of the module, it accepts the following types like:

 ```
 - string